Does Pantoprazole Cause Bloating?

 Other possible mechanisms of pantoprazole-induced bloating:

 • Inhibition of gastric acid secretion: your stomach acid plays an important role in the digestive process.
 It helps the breakdown, digestion, and absorption of your food.
-When pantoprazole decreases acid secretion, it can lead to disturbance in the digestive process and subsequent bloating.
+When pantoprazole decreases acid secretion, it can disturb the digestive process and cause subsequent bloating.

 What is the possible mechanism of pantoprazole-induced bloating?

-Your digestive tract (particularly the small intestine) is rich in a diversity of living micro-organisms.
+Your digestive tract (particularly the small intestine) is rich in diverse living microorganisms.
 They’re collectively called microbiota.

-The organisms are mainly bacteria, and other few types such as fungi.
-The microbiota team with your body’s immune and digestive system in a mutual-benefit relationship (symbiotic relationship).
+The organisms are mainly bacteria and other types, such as fungi.
+The microbiota team with your body’s immune and digestive systems in a mutual-benefit relationship (symbiotic relationship).

-Your digestive system provides microbiota with a place to live and food to live.
+Your digestive system provides microbiota with a place and food to live.
 And they help your digestive system to:

 • Digest and absorb certain nutrients and vitamins.